Shiv95587/Shiv95587/README.md

 - 👋 Hi, I’m @Shiv95587
 - 👀 I’m interested in ML/CV
 - 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on Big projects involving Computer Vision and Machine Learnign
+- 💞️ I’m looking to collaborate on Big projects involving Computer Vision and Machine Learning
 - 📫 you can reach me by emailing to my  Gmail account "shiv95587@gmail.com"

 <!---